longturn/freeciv21/docs/Manuals/Server/commands.rst

   * Does not build offensive diplomatic units.
   * Can see through :term:`FOW`.
   * Has complete map knowledge, including unexplored territory.
-  * Can skip anarchy during revolution.
+  * Can skip :government:`anarchy` during revolution.
   * Always offers cease-fire on first contact.
   * Does not bribe worker or city founder units.
   * Can change city production type without penalty.